microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-retentionlabel.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents how customers can manage their data, whether and for how long to retain or delete it.
+Represents how customers can manage their data, including whether and for how long to retain or delete it.

 ## Methods
 |Method|Return type|Description|